List of Milton Keynes Dons F.C. managers

 After Robinson's departure, Richie Barker acted as caretaker manager for just under six weeks before former Hearts manager Robbie Neilson announced his move to the club.
 Neilson was at the club for just over one year before he left by mutual consent in January 2018 after a disappointing run of one win in 11 league games.
 Former England youth coach Dan Micciche took over as manager, lasting a spell of three months in the job before leaving, being temporarily replaced by his assistant Keith Millen.

 June 2018 saw the appointment of former Exeter City boss Paul Tisdale, tasked with turning around the Dons after their relegation to League Two.
 Tisdale began his League Two campaign with a near-perfect month, gaining 16 points from a possible 18, conceding just two goals.
 Tisdale led MK Dons to a third-place finish, gaining automatic promotion back to League One on the first attempt.

 Following a poor start to the 2019–20 season in which Milton Keynes Dons achieved only one point from a possible 27 - the worst run of results in the club's short history - Tisdale's contract with the club was mutually terminated on 2 November 2019 following a 1–3 home defeat to Tranmere Rovers.
 The next day it was announced that MK Dons player Russell Martin would take on the managerial role with immediate effect, and later announced his retirement as a player to focus on the role.

-On 1 August 2021, it was announced that Russell Martin had departed Stadiummk, to fill the vacant Head Coach position at EFL Championship outfit Swansea City A.F.C. agreeing terms on a 3 year deal to move to South Wales, with the Buckinghamshire side confirming the news via their website.
-Dean Lewington took charge temporarily, overseeing the first two league games of the 2021-22 season.
+On 1 August 2021, it was announced that Russell Martin had departed Stadiummk, to fill the vacant head coach position at EFL Championship outfit Swansea City A.F.C. agreeing terms on a 3-year deal to move to South Wales, with the Buckinghamshire side confirming the news via their website.
+Dean Lewington took charge temporarily, overseeing the first two league games of the 2021–22 season.

-On Friday 13 August 2021, MK Dons announced that former Lommel SK manager Liam Manning had been officially appointed as the Football Club's new Head Coach.
-Liam guided the Dons to a 3rd place finish in EFL League One that season, losing 2-1 on aggregate to Wycombe Wanderers in the play off semi final.
+On Friday 13 August 2021, MK Dons announced that former Lommel SK manager Liam Manning had been officially appointed as the Football Club's new head coach.
+Liam guided the Dons to a 3rd-place finish in EFL League One that season, losing 2–1 on aggregate to Wycombe Wanderers in the play off semi final.

-After only picking up 5 wins from the first 20 league games in the following season, MK Dons parted company with Liam Manning on the 11th December 2022.
+After only picking up 5 wins from the first 20 league games in the following season, MK Dons parted company with Liam Manning on 11 December 2022.
 Dean Lewington again took temporary charge of the team until a new head coach was announced.

 On Friday 23 December 2022, Mark Jackson was announced as the new Milton Keynes Dons head coach.
+After managing only 6 wins from 25 league games, MK Dons were relegated on the final day of the 2022–23 season following a 0–0 draw with Burton because Cambridge United beat Forest Green Rovers 2–0 to lift themselves out of the relegation zone.
+Jackson was sacked 2 days later.